 - Spectator areas in racing venues

-- Any personal service where masks must be removed (e.g. makeup application, beard trimming)
+- Any personal service where masks must be removed (e.g. makeup application, beard trimming, botox and lip injections)